LeilaSmh/Java_CommandPattern/README.md

 # Java-CommandPattern
-This is a Java Application to demonstrate the use of the Command Design Pattern
+This is a simple Java Application to demonstrate the use of the Command Design Pattern